metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 https://github.com/metal3-io/baremetal-operator/issues/351

-We compared introspection data of Ironic with metal3 schema and we found that default  hardware configuration needs to be added by introducing a new CRD `HardwareClassificationController`.
+We compared introspection data of Ironic with metal3 schema and we found that default  hardware configuration needs to be added by introducing a new CRD `HardwareClassification`.

-We will write a CRD that checks inspected baremetal hosts against hardware configuration and add label as "BMO-OK" for matched profile into baremetal host baremetalHost_crd.yaml.
+We will write a CRD that checks inspected baremetal hosts against hardware configuration and add label as "MATCHES" for matched profile into baremetal host.

 ### Implementation Details/Notes/Constraints